manateeit/rools/package-tools/nuget-package/README.md

 ## Creating and Packaging

-To create and package the ClinerRules NuGet package:
+To create and package the RooCodeMemoryBank NuGet package:

 1. Update the configuration files in the `content/` directory as needed
 2. Update the version in the `.csproj` file